Zainal21/kadang-koding-backend/README.md

 ### Introduce

 **Kadang Koding Indonesia** is a company with a focus on the digital industry, especially in the field of services and software trading.
 CV.
-Sometimes Koding Indonesia was founded in 2018.
+Kadang Koding Indonesia was founded in 2018.
 Located in Surakata

 ![Home](public/demo/image9.png)